 Most homes in the service area do not have lead issues with their tap water.
 Also, simply running your tap for 30 seconds, after the water has been sitting for several hours, is usually a much cheaper and effective alternative to a filter or bottled water.

 Also, some water filtration systems do not remove lead.
 Before you purchase a filter, you should verify the manufacturer's claim.
-A good resource is the National Sanitation Foundation at www.nsf.org or at 1-877-867-3435.
+A good resource is the National Sanitation Foundation by visiting their website or at 1-877-867-3435.
 If your water has elevated levels of lead after flushing, bottled water is an option, but it may cost as much as 1000 times more than tap water.

 How do I get information about lead in my drinking water?

-Contact the Environmental Protection Agency (EPA) National Lead Information Center at 1-800-424-LEAD or on-line at http://www2.epa.gov/lead.
+Contact the Environmental Protection Agency (EPA) National Lead Information Center at 1-800-424-LEAD or click here to visit their website.

 Who can I contact if I have questions about the specific water treatment techniques used in my community or if I have questions about the test results presented on this report?